hotnuma/sysconfig/Readme.md

 ---

-Experimental post install script for Debian XFCE.
-**This is an example script it must not be executed as is.**
+*Experimental post install script for Debian XFCE.
+This is meant to be an example and shouldn't be executed as is.*

 #### System Install